 Custom post types are one of the useful features in WordPress.
-If you are looking for a way to extend your favourite blogging platform into a full-fledged content management system then custom post types is useful for you.
+If you are looking for a way to extend your favorite blogging platform into a full-fledged content management system then custom post types are useful for you.

 By default, WordPress provides you with many built-in content types.
 The most known ones are posts and pages.
 Under it, they behave the same, but they give you the opportunity to organize the content of your site in a more reader-friendly manner.

 - you can use pages to showcase the content that rarely changes and remains evergreen (such as About page or Contact page),

 - Use posts to publish entries that might have an expiration date on them (like company news and blog posts).

 But what if you need more?
 What if you want to publish other content that’s neither a page nor a post?
 That’s where you will need custom post types in WordPress.